DEpt-metagenom/waterbird_microbiome/README.md

 plot_err.R: This R script helps to check for errors and compare with the positive controls.

 samples_metadata.xlsx: This Excel file contains the metadata for the collected and used samples

+final_analysis.R: This R script contains the community analysis of the microbiome